3 Tips to Choose Great Products for Your Amazon Store

 Amazon seller central user menu

-From there, click on “List a new product” and enter the ASIN of the product that you want to sell.
+From there, click on “Add a Product” and enter the ASIN of the product that you want to sell.
 If the “Sell this product” button is available, you know that you will be able to list that product.

 Amazon seller central list new product